 The following table is intended to assist you in understanding the costs and expenses that an investor in this offering will bear directly or indirectly.
 We caution you that some of the percentages indicated in the table below are estimates and may vary.
+Moreover, the information set forth below does not include any transaction costs and expenses that investors will incur in connection with each offering of shares of our common stock pursuant to this prospectus and a corresponding prospectus supplement.
+As a result, investors are urged to read the "Fees and Expenses" table contained in the corresponding prospectus supplement to fully understanding the actual transaction costs and expenses they will incur in connection with each such offering.
 Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "you," "us" or "Fifth Street," or that "we" will pay fees or expenses, stockholders will indirectly bear such fees or expenses as investors in us.